intel/confidential-computing-zoo/cczoo/grpc-ra-tls/README.md

 [gRPC](https://grpc.io/) is a modern, open source, high-performance remote procedure call (RPC) framework that can run anywhere.
 It enables client and server applications to communicate transparently, and simplifies the building of connected systems.
+For securing gRPC connections, the SSL/TLS authentication mechanisms is built-in to gRPC.

 gRPC is designed to work with a variety of authentication mechanisms, making it easy to safely use gRPC to talk to other systems.
 For securing gRPC connections, the SSL/TLS authentication